dustinpfister/blog_posts/_posts/linux-gcc.md

 ### 2.2 - Improved build.sh

-For this example I made an improved build.sh script that will work not just with this source file, but any file that I want to build with gcc
+For this example I made an improved build.sh script that will work not just with this source file, but any file that I want to build with gcc.
+With this script I am just making it so I can give one argument to the script that is the name of the C source file that I want to build.
+I am then also using the Linux cut command to just cut the file extenstion off the end of the file name to produce a name for the output file to create with Linux gcc.

 ```bash
 #!/bin/bash